 - Patients are more trustworthy than Doctors?

-- Why do homeowner’s want 3 estimates from Doctors?
+- Why do homeowner’s want 3 inspections from Doctors?

-- Why do homeowner’s want 3 free estimates from roofers?
+- Why do homeowner’s want 3 free inspections from roofers?

 - Why do Doctor’s charge money for a visit?